gbhorwood/Gander/README.md

 [![License](http://poser.pugx.org/gbhorwood/gander/license)](https://packagist.org/packages/gbhorwood/gander)
 [![License](http://poser.pugx.org/gbhorwood/gander/require/php)](https://packagist.org/packages/gbhorwood/gander)

 Gander is an inspector and logger for restful Laravel apis.
 Gander allows logging of request/responses, as well as optional logging of events in your source code.
-Gander reports are viewed with javascript client which is exported and can be hosted anywhere.
+Gander reports are viewed with an exported javascript client which can be hosted anywhere.

 ## Install
 Gander is installed via composer: